It wasn't supposed to be like this.

 If that's a problem for you, there are plenty of other tech support options in town.

 We show up at the Really Really Free Market with our phones and our laptops and our knowledge.
 We help people install ad blockers, switch to privacy-focused browsers, set up password managers, migrate to Signal.
-We talk about GrapheneOS and Linux.
+We talk about open source operating systems like GrapheneOS and Linux.
 We help people spot scams.

-We explain why their phone is slow and what they can do about it.
+We explain why your phone is slow and what you can do about it.

 Sometimes we set up a Pi-hole.
 Sometimes we jailbreak a Kindle.
 Sometimes we just listen to someone explain what they need and help them figure out the next step.